nathaneastwood/github-workshop/06-github-pages.md

 # Custom URLS
 There are three main stages to using a custom URL

-1. Choosing your custom domain and registering it with a DNS provider
+1. Choosing your custom domain and registering it with a DNS provider.
-2. Adding your custom domain to your GitHub Pages site
+2. Adding your custom domain to your GitHub Pages site.
-3. Configuring your domain with your DNS provider
+3. Configuring your domain with your DNS provider.

 For more information see https://help.github.com/articles/using-a-custom-domain-with-github-pages/